 When selecting your autumn/winter ties, choose pieces made from seasonal materials that never go out of fashion, such as wool, cashmere, or silk.
-The fabric is one of the most important elements of a tie together with a proper make.
+Remember that the fabric is one of the most important elements when choosing a tie.

 During the colder months, thicker wool and cashmere ties are appropriate for day events, and both combine well with wool and tweed jackets.
 As fabrics for colder months are heavier, medium to light interlinings are used to avoid making the tie too bulky.

-Wool fabric is less shiny than silk ties and has a more casual feeling, appropriate for informal business settings.
+Wool fabric is less shiny than silk, and the ties have a more casual feeling, appropriate for informal business settings.
 Wear your wool ties with tweed jackets and sport coats for the British country look.
-If the fabric is a wool and cotton blend, then your necktie will be less prone to wrinkles.
+If the fabric is a wool and cotton blend, your necktie will be less prone to wrinkles.

 Cashmere fabric ties compliment a rustic blazer or a tailored suit adding a touch of comfort and elegance to your outfit.
 Cashmere ties are statement pieces in a gentlemen's attire without being over-the-top in your daywear.

 The four in hand knot is appropriate for wool and cashmere ties as it creates a medium-sized knot.
 Cashmere creases less, and such ties are suitable to wear when travelling.
 It is common for the cashmere to be mixed with silk or cotton since this gives the tie a better structure as the best qualities from each fabric is combined.